Top and noteworthy abstracts will be presented during the SIR 2020 VIRTUAL Scientific Sessions. View the preliminary program for details.

 An abstract author is welcome to submit their abstract to a different meeting.
 The author will need to disclose, if asked during that meeting’s submission process, that the abstract was accepted for the SIR 2020 Annual Scientific Meeting and published.

-All authors are required to disclose at the time of abstract submission whether or not any financial relationship exists with any commercial interest that create a conflict of interest within the 12 months preceding the Annual Scientific Meeting.
-The financial disclosure information you provided at the time of abstract submission is made available to attendees online and at each cyber café terminal.
+All authors are required to disclose at the time of abstract submission whether or not any financial relationship exists with any commercial interest that creates a conflict of interest within the 12 months preceding the Annual Scientific Meeting.
+The financial disclosure information you provided at the time of abstract submission is made available to attendees online.
 In order to strengthen the society's disclosure policy, please provide a disclosure slide at the beginning of your presentation indicating your relevant financial relationships, even if one does not exist, and be sure to inform the audience of any changes to your disclosure information since the time of abstract submission.

 Off-label Use Policy